How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 Do you like glamorous décor?
 If so, this lighting idea will inspire you.

-Wrap fairy string lights around each beam, just like a vine would grow.
+Wrap fairy lights around each beam, just like a vine would grow.
 Attach clustered lights at the very top and bottom to tie the whole arrangement together.
-The lights should be sprinkled outside and the inside to create an effortless look.
+The lights should be sprinkled outside and inside to create an effortless look.

 Highlight The Best Features